jeka400/budgety/README.md

-# React Ui-Material Admin Application for budget
+# React Admin Application for budget

 This is a simple responsive admin template using React and Material-UI components.